Ricciardo flying in Baku as Hamilton labours

 Ricciardo enjoyed the sixth race victory of his Formula One career last time out and showed he means business again in Azerbaijan this weekend, the Australian clocking a time of 1 minute 42.795 seconds to set the pace ahead of qualifying on Saturday.

-Hamilton, who is yet to win in the first three races of his title defence, was a relatively distant fifth fastest, behind Mercedes team-mate Valtteri Bottas, as well as Ferrari's Kimi Raikkonen and Ricciardo's Red Bull team-mate Max Verstappen, who were second and third fastest respectively.
+Hamilton, who is yet to win in the first three races of his title defencs, was a relatively distant fifth fastest, behind Mercedes teammate Valtteri Bottas, as well as Ferrari's Kimi Raikkonen and Ricciardo's Red Bull teammate Max Verstappen, who were second and third fastest respectively.

 Verstappen collided with a wall in the first session and was one of several drivers to lock up in the second, before limping back to the pit lane amid concerns from his garage of engine trouble.